Massless graviton in de Sitter as second sound in two-fluid hydrodynamics: Conclusion

 \section{Conclusion}

+The Landau two-fluid hydrodynamics properly describes the thermodynamics and dynamics of the de Sitter state.
+Two components of the de Sitter cosmological fluid come from the two independent contributions to the Einstein-Hilbert action: the scalar curvature term and the dark energy term.
+The latter corresponds to the superfluid component of the cosmological fluid with equation of state $w=-1$, while the former represents the normal component, which is responsible for the thermal properties of the de Sitter state with its local temperature and entropy density.
+Its equation of state is $w=1$, which is similar to the equation of state of the Zel'dovich stiff matter.
+The entropy density of this normal component integrated over the Hubble volume reproduces the Gibbons-Hawking entropy associated with the cosmological horizon.

-The Landau two-fluid hydrodynamics properly describes the thermodynamics and dynamics of the de Sitter quantum vacuum.
-One of the consequences is the existence of the second sound mode -- the propagating waves of entropy density.
-In the cosmological two-fluid dynamics, this mode propagates with the speed of light and is related to the dynamics of the scalar curvature ${\cal R}$.
-This could provide clues to understanding the spectrum of gravitons in the de Sitter universe, a topic that still has many unexplored subtleties.
+One of the consequences of the two-fluid hydrodynamics is the existence of the second sound mode -- the propagating waves of entropy density.
+In the cosmological two-fluid dynamics, where the normal component is represented by the scalar curvature, the second sound mode is a type of graviton propagating in the de Sitter state.
+From the Landau equation for the speed of the second sound it follows that, although the Landau equation is classical, with the parameters of de Sitter it gives the relativistic result.
+This graviton is massless and propagates with the speed of light.
+This demonstrates the universality of the Landau two-fluid model and could provide clues to understanding the spectrum of gravitons in the de Sitter universe, a topic that still has many unexplored subtleties.